haseeb2001/haseeb2001/README.md

 - 👋 Hi, I'm @haseeb2001
 - 👀 I'm interested in full-stack web development and DevOps.
-- 💡 My expertise lies in JavaScript, MERN, ROR, and Python, enabling me to craft innovative applications and websites.
+- 💡 My expertise lies in JavaScript, MERN, Java, ROR, and Python, enabling me to craft innovative applications and websites.
 - 💼 Currently, I work as a Full Stack Engineer and have contributed to various exciting projects in diverse industries.
 - 💬 Always eager to collaborate and discuss ideas.
 Feel free to reach out via haseebmuhammad029@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-haseeb-323a0b1b4/).